Swati Lathia

 • Designation of Systemically Important Payment Systems (SIPS): The Reserve Bank of India (RBI) is able to designate payment systems as systemically important.
 This designation is based on various considerations, including the systemic risk implications, transaction volumes, and the systems’ significance to the financial system.

-• Payment System Operator (PSO) Licensing: The Act gives the RBI the authority to licence and oversee PSOs, which include banks, non-bank companies, and other intermediaries that operate payment systems.
+• Payment System Operator (PSO) Licensing: The Act gives the RBI the authority to license and oversee PSOs, which include banks, non-bank companies, and other intermediaries that operate payment systems.

 • 2.
 Oversight and Supervision: